crumbhole/argocd-vault-replacer/README.md

 # argocd-vault-replacer
 An [Argo CD](https://argoproj.github.io/argo-cd/) plugin to replace placeholders in Kubernetes manifests with secrets stored in [Hashicorp Vault](https://www.vaultproject.io/).
-The binary will scan the current directory recursively for any .yaml (or .yml if you're so inclined) files and attempt to replace strings of the form `<vault:/store/data/path~key>` with those obtained from a Vault kv2 store.
+The binary will scan the current directory recursively for any .yaml (or .yml if you're so inclined) files and attempt to replace strings of the form `<secret:/store/data/path~key>` with those obtained from a Vault kv2 store.

 If you use it as the reader in a unix pipe, it will instead read from stdin.
 In this scenario it can post-process the output of another tool, such as Kustomize or Helm.

+Note: This and previous versions of this plugin only talk to vault, and hence <secret:...> can also be specified as <vault:...>.
+Future plans may include other secret providers.

 <img src="assets/images/argocd-vault-replacer-diagram.png">